 - Steps for Completing Check for New Hires – For new hires, the Office of Human Resources will process background checks for all full-time positions and for promotions, transfers, and part-time positions considered sensitive according to the background check policy.
-BCC will contact the finalist to secure the necessary waivers and additional information to secure a background check.
+BCC will contact the finalist (which may include an individual to whom a contingent employment offer has been made, consistent with Section I.c.) to secure the necessary waivers and additional information to secure a background check.
 The BCC will tell the finalist he or she is "a" finalist.
 The BCC will not tell the finalist he or she is "the" top candidate or that he or she will be offered the position.If the finalist refuses to sign the necessary waivers and/or provide additional information, he or she will be eliminated from further consideration.

 - Process for Completing Check for Existing Employees – Requests to obtain a background check on an existing employee shall be made to the Office of Human Resources by the President, Vice-President, Provost, Chief Financial Officer, Chancellor, or other responsible major administrator who supervises the position.

 The following are standards for conducting the checks.